AntTargett/Ant-CLI-Tool/README.md

-# Ant CLI Tool (imanant tool)
+# Ant CLI Tool (ant tool)

 The aim of this small project is to serve as a Template project for other command line Nodejs projects.

 Idea from [Kyle Robinson Young](https://www.youtube.com/watch?v=C9xGEJ80jjs) who created a cli tool that printed out ascii art

-Cli tool that prints out aski ant art when typing in the command imanant :ant:
+Cli tool that prints out aski ant art when typing in the command ant :ant:

-Find my package [here](https://www.npmjs.com/package/imanant) :ant:
+Find my package [here](https://www.npmjs.com/package/ant) :ant:

 #### To install

-npm install -g imanant
+npm install -g ant

 #### Commands